Andrey Yeryomenko: Post-war career

-After the war, Yeryomenko had three major commands: in 1945–1946, he was the Commander in Chief of the Carpathian Military District, in 1946–1952 he was the Commander in Chief of the Western Siberian Military District, and in 1953–1958 he was the Commander in Chief of the North Caucasus Military District.
-On March 11, 1955, Yeryomenko, along with five other noteworthy commanders, was given the rank of Marshal of the Soviet Union.
+After the war, Yeryomenko had three major commands: in 1945–1946, he was the Commander in Chief of the Carpathian Military District.
+In 1946–1952 he was the Commander in Chief of the Western Siberian Military District.
+In 1953–1958 he was the Commander in Chief of the North Caucasus Military District.
+On March 11, 1955, Yeryomenko along with five other noteworthy commanders, was given the rank of Marshal of the Soviet Union.
 He was made Inspector General for the Ministry of Defense in 1958, a largely ceremonial role that allowed him to retire that same year.

-Yeryomenko died on November 19, 1970, aged 78.
+Yeryomenko died on November 19, 1970, at the age 78.
 The urn containing his ashes is buried in the Kremlin Wall Necropolis.